 - Voila!
 Your clams are cooked and ready for consumption!
 This method works for all styles of hard shell clams and can be adapted to your own recipes.
 For this chowder, gently remove the clams from the shell leaving the fibrous muscle behind.
 Be sure to open the clams over their colander lined bowl to capture any juices still trapped inside.
 Chop the clams and cover in a couple tablespoons of their own clam liquor (from the bottom of the bowl) to prevent them from drying until ready to use.

-Building a Flav-ah-ful Chowdah – *Thick Boston Accent Required*
+Ingredients & Substitutions for Building a Flav-ah-ful Chowdah *Thick Boston Accent Required*

 While clams are, surely, the most important factor of building a flavorful chowder - a few other ingredients are essential to the classic, comforting soup.
 As we mentioned, this Homemade Littleneck Clam Chowder recipe is not 100% traditional - but it's pretty close.
 Here are some of the other ingredients we are using and some ideas for substitutions: